Recurrent Inference Machine for Medical Image Registration: Results

-The quantitative results, measured by $\mathcal{D}_{\text{PCA1}}$, are shown in Fig. \ref{fig:ex2_box}.
-It is noteworthy that the performance when considering NMI as the likelihood function did not align with the performance of the other two scenarios.
-In response, we conducted a further investigation, presenting a qualitative visualization of $\nabla \mathcal{L}_{\text{inner}}$ in Fig. \ref{fig:ex2_vis} to shed light on this discrepancy.
-In our implementation, \verb|autograd| \citep{paszke2017automatic} were used to calculate $\nabla \mathcal{L}_{\text{inner}}$ for NCC and NMI, while we used the analytical gradient of MSE due to its simplicity.
-However, the Gaussian approximation of NMI involves flattening $I_{\text{fix}}$ and $I_{\text{mov}}\circ \bm{\phi}$ to compute the joint probability, potentially resulting in the scattering pattern shown in Fig. \ref{fig:ex2_vis} and influencing performance, as $\nabla \mathcal{L}_{\text{inner}}$ is the sole image information passed into RIIR cell.

-\subsection{Experiment 4: Inclusion of Inner Loss Gradient as RIIR Input}
+\subsection{Experiment 3: Inclusion of Inner Loss Gradient as RIIR Input}

-The results are shown in Fig. \ref{fig:ex4_box}.
-It can be observed that the network struggled if the warped image $I_{\text{mov}} \circ \bm{\phi}$ is only implicitly fed to the RIIR cell, \textit{i.e.,} there's an additional cost to learn the transformation.
-During our training, we also noticed that when trained with explicit warped images, the network tends to have a larger deformation magnitude since the images are more detailed compared to the gradient input (as shown in Fig. \ref{fig:ex2_vis}).
-Based on the results, we conjecture that the explicit input often offers more details to guide the optimization which benefits the training.
-However, it can be also redundant for training when data availability is limited thus potentially leading to overfitting.
+The results are shown in Fig. \ref{fig:ex3_combined}.
+It can be observed that the network struggled if the warped image $I_{\text{mov}} \circ \bm{\phi}$ is only implicitly fed to the RIIR cell, \textit{i.e.,} there's an additional cost to learn the transformation. {When training data is abundant (100\% availability), RIIR and Explicit input achieve comparable performance, as evidenced by the non-significant statistical differences ($p=0.17$ for OASIS and $p=0.27$ for NLST).
+This suggests that with sufficient training data, both approaches can effectively learn the registration task, though RIIR maintains its advantage over other input types.
+However, RIIR input demonstrates more robust performance in data-limited scenarios, particularly when only 5\% of the training data is available.
+We also found that for both datasets when data availability is $5\%$, the deformation-related metrics have smaller variation for RIIR input compared with Explicit inputs as shown in Table {\ref{tab:5percent}}.}